Sample In-Kind Donation Letter Request

-Below is a fictional sample letter to a corporation requesting a gift-in-kind, based on a format recommended by Beverly A. Browning, author of Grant Writing for Dummies (Buy from Amazon).
+Below is a fictional sample letter to a corporation requesting a gift-in-kind, based on a format recommended by Beverly A. Browning, author of Grant Writing for Dummies.

-Notice that, even though this request is a letter, it is very specific.
+Notice that, even though this request is a letter, it is concrete.
 It describes the work of the organization in detail and spells out exactly what it needs from this company.
 The more specific you can be, the easier it is for the company to say yes.

 Besides the details of your request, include a story that will touch even a corporation.
 In this letter, the postscript contains that story.